 This course offers a foundation for professional development and enables you to apply for professional formation (QTLS) which is now equated with Qualified Teacher Status (QTS).

 It also provides you with an ideal platform to progress straight to an MA ED.
-If you progress to the University of Derby, you will already have achieved credits towards your Masters.
-Alternatively, you can apply to study specialised Diplomas in Teaching Learners with Disabilities, English to Speakers of Other Languages (ESOL), English (Literacy) or Mathematics.
+If you progress to the University of Derby, you will already have achieved 60 credits towards your Masters qualification.

 Studying for her PGCE at Derby College has been the springboard PE teacher Kerry Armstrong needed to get her first job in teaching.
 Named an "Outstanding" student by her College lecturers, she is taking up her new full-time role at City of Derby Academy in Sinfin this September.